-Our identity is who we are.
-It is essential for us to know our true identity if we are to live authentically and follow our true life purpose.
-Our identity is often defined by how we and others see ourselves.
-The problem with defining identity in this way is that our identity then becomes arbitrary.
-If we see ourselves as our job title, for example, our identity becomes our role within the workplace.
-If we see ourselves as an athlete, our identity becomes that role.
-If we see ourselves as depressed, our identity becomes that of depression.
-Many of these definitions of identity, based on our roles and states, can change or even conflict, and they can never encapsulate the fullness of who we are, and only diminish it.
+What is identity?
+It’s a fundamental question that so many of us struggle to answer.
+Why does this matter?
+Because understanding our true identity is essential for living authentically and fulfilling our true life purpose.
+Too often, we define our identity by how we or others perceive us, leading to a shallow and limiting understanding of who we are.
+For instance, if we see ourselves as defined by our job title, we reduce our identity to a workplace role.
+If we define ourselves as an athlete, our identity becomes tied to performance.
+If we view ourselves as depressed, our identity becomes that of depression.
+These definitions, rooted in roles and states, are temporary and often conflicting.
+They cannot encapsulate the fullness of who we truly are.
+Instead, they diminish our essence and obscure the deeper truth of our being.
 Furthermore, trying to define our identity based on our roles and states is not really telling us about who is adopting these roles and experiencing these states.
 We need to think more deeply and clearly about identity.
 We need to uncover our fundamental, true identity beneath the many surface identities that we adopt.
+By thinking more deeply and clearly about identity, we can uncover our true selves and connect with a greater sense of purpose and authenticity.

 Perceptions of Identity

-The question of identity is neglected in mass society, even though it is essential for our self-awareness and for us to know and fulfil our true needs.
+The question of identity is neglected in today’s mass society, even though it is essential for self-awareness and understanding and fulfilling our true needs.
 Looking at search engine statistics, it can be seen that people are more interested in finding out about identity theft than finding out about identity itself.

 In psychology, the term identity foreclosure is used to describe the psychological state in which people think they know who they are before they have explored all options of identity.
 Such people commit to an identity too soon by adopting the identity of others, the identities they are given by their social and cultural environment, or the identities they form automatically without critical analysis or mindfulness.
-This is more obvious in adolescents, but I maintain that it is also a condition widely affecting adults.
-Finding our true identity requires the skill of mindfulness and the ability to be fully present to who we really are, so that we aren’t lost in dissociation and trance states, which is so easy with the prevalence of the mass media, the Internet, television, and smart phones.
+While more noticeable in adolescents, this phenomenon also affects many adults.
+Finding our true identity requires the skill of mindfulness and the ability to be fully present to who we really are.
+This helps us avoid dissociation and the trance-like states so easily induced by mass media, the Internet, television, and smart phones.
+By stepping into conscious awareness, we can move beyond surface-level identities and live in alignment with our true essence.

 Personality Aspects and Behaviour Patterns